 More than ever before I wanted to enjoy family, however, the inability to work and help out quickly created financial stress, mental stress and eventually contributed to my complete breakdown.
 The secrecy of how critical my time on this earth was began to emotionally drain me.
 The idea that I would be leaving my children behind was very painful, even unbearable especially with unfinished parenting.
 I began to find the loss of purpose difficult.

 Knowing my time was going to be short was my reality, but not others.
 Keeping my prognosis of twelve months to live to myself made waking up everyday devastating.
 As I counted down the days, I had to make the most of it.

 With six months left to live, I was depressed, financially burdened and tired of the struggle of living with this diagnosis.
 All I could do is get on my knees and began to thank God for blessing me with another day.

 Over and over again, day after day I prayed.
 At my next doctor’s visit, I will never forget the look on my doctor’s face when he tried to explain the reason I no longer had A.L.S.
 My heart-felt restored!
 I was going to live!

-My A.L.S was considered misdiagnosed and for the last five years I have been a survivor of M.S.
+My A.L.S was considered misdiagnosed and for the last seven years I have been a survivor of M.S.
 (Multiple Sclerosis).
 Although my diagnoses is still terminal, it has been a changing point in my life and I am glad for it.
 Losing the innocence of expected longevity helped me make the most of actual living.
 As a terminal survivor Fiona stated, “I realized I preferred a short life lived well, than a long life lived badly”.
 I had discovered what really mattered to me: God, family, and making the most of life while you have it!

+This is the beginning of a long journey that lead me to slay a life I deserved.
 To all my terminal survivors never lose faith in your purpose to live!